BVU-BILSAB/DiMA/README.md

 ```
 The Hunana algorithm returns a list of Position objects each corresponding to a kmer position.

     :param seq_path: The absolute path to the MSA file in FASTA format.
     :param kmer_len: The length of the kmers to generate (default:  9).
     :param header_decode: Whether to use FASTA headers to derive kmer information (default: False).
     :param json_result: Whether the results should be returned in json format (default: False).
     :param max_samples: The maximum number of samples to use when calculating entropy (default: 10000).
     :param iterations: The maximum number of iterations to use when calculating entropy (default: 10).

     :type seq_path str
     :type kmer_len: str
     :type header_decode: bool
+    :type json_result: bool
     :type max_samples: int
     :type iterations: int
 ```